 Kasey Sorbers-Kasey is a All Star soccer player.
 She has played her whole life, fifteen years before becoming a NCAA athlete and playing on a four-year college scholarship.
 In Kasey’s first year she would lead her team to a Title Championship and qualify for the sweet 16 NCAA Girls soccer championship.
 She worked incredibly hard and even at night to get prepared for being the best.
 Kasey would suffer her first ACL injury in the spring of 2017.
 In the 2018 off season Kasey would re-injure the same knee.
 Reconstruction was now in the works.
 Kasey would undergo one surgery to just prepare her for her fourth ACL surgery.
 Four surgeries in two years and she never quit.
 When Kasey could not represent the team on the field, she would do so off the field.
 She committed herself to community service and helping others to represent her team and school.
 Kasey returned to the field in 2019 and would play her senior year.
 She finished her season playing in 18 games with no injuries.
 Kasey has been so inspired by the medical industry that she will be using her scholarship to pursue nursing school at UTA and focus on serving others in our community.

-Texas Health Ben Hogan Sports Medicine and the Ben Hogan Foundation presented the inaugural Ben Hogan Award of Perseverance and $20,000 in scholarships to a high school student and a collegiate athlete at the Ben Hogan Foundation breakfast on May 6 at the Ben Hogan Learning Center at The First Tee.
+Texas Health Ben Hogan Sports Medicine and the Ben Hogan Foundation presented the 3rd Annual Ben Hogan Award of Perseverance and $40,000 in scholarships to two high school student and two collegiate athlete at the Ben Hogan Foundation breakfast on May 22nd at Shady Oaks Country Club.

 “Perhaps there is no more iconic figure in the history of sports that epitomized an individual ‘persevering’ in life,” said Robert Stennett, CEO of the Ben Hogan Foundation.
 “We believe Mr. Hogan would be very proud of these two young adults who overcame significant challenges and persevered.”